 You see, it's not just about thinking: it's about making music on the fretboard knowing exactly what you're doing, in the moment, as you do it.
 It's time to revamp / kickstart your fretboard skills: challenge yourself with a new approach that has been tested to work, for just one minute a day for 7 weeks.
 If it works, you can continue after the test-drive.
 You've got nothing to lose: it's free and the drills last for one minute a day.

 I just want my Guitar Fretboard Chart!

 In order to fully understand the guitar fretboard chart, you need to grasp three things first:

-Here's what I found out: most guitar methods out there have a guitar fretboard diagram that looks pretty much like this:
+Most guitar methods start with a guitar fretboard diagram that looks pretty much like this:

 This shows fret by fret note correlation for each string: